tsileo/microblog.pub/README.md

     - Consume most of the content types available (notes, articles, videos, pictures...)
  - Exposes your ActivityPub profile as a minimalist microblog
     - Author notes in Markdown, with code highlighting support
+    - Dedicated section for articles/blog posts (enabled when the first article is posted)
  - Lightweight
+    - Uses SQLite, and no external dependencies except Python 3.10+
     - Can be deployed on small VPS
  - Privacy-aware
     - EXIF metadata (like GPS location) are stripped before storage